Miserlou/django-zappa/README.md

 ## Configuration

 There are a few settings that you must define before you deploy your application.
 First, you must have your AWS credentials stored in _~/.aws/credentials_ (you may have to create this file).
-This is in ConfigParser format and must include at least `aws_access_key_id` and `aws_secret_access_key` within a 'default' section.
+This is in ConfigParser format and must include at least `aws_access_key_id` and `aws_secret_access_key` within a 'default' section, ex:

-~/.aws/credentials
 ```
 [default]
 aws_access_key_id=XXXXXXXXXXXXXXXXXXXX